Skip to content

 • You may submit a CON Course Review for a course that you have not yet taken.

-• Please note that if your request is denied, then you will need to find an alternative course to fulfill the requirement.
+• If your request is denied, you will need to find an alternative course to fulfill the requirement.

 Academic Restart

-If you would like to participate in Academic Restart, you will be asked to select a semester that falls after the completion of your first degree.
-As long as there are 12 or more credits to consider between that semester and now — Fall semester coursework can be considered — we will begin your cumulative GPA calculation in the identified semester, and consider all coursework taken from that time forward.
-Courses taken after the current Fall semester cannot be considered.
+If you would like to participate in Academic Restart, you will be asked to identify a semester that falls after the completion of your first degree.
+There must be 12 or more credits to consider between that semester and the fall semester in which you are applying to the ABSN program.
+We will calculate your Academic Restart cumulative GPA starting in the identified semester and consider all coursework completed from that semester to present.
+Courses taken after the fall semester in which students apply to the ABSN program cannot be included in the Academic Restart cumulative GPA calculation.